 - I’m going to talk about the reasons why self-sourcing is ideal, perhaps even better than working in a structured program.

 - I’m going to talk about why companies want you as an intern.
 I’m going to use you very generally as a group of people that are interested in interning in order to build skills.

 - I’ll talk about the actual process that you go through.
 How you build an email, how you reach out, when and to whom, and finally what you propose you actually do.
 So let’s dive in.

-- Thru Dec 17: 5 hours of self-paced training & homework
+- Now - May 21: 5 hours of self-paced training & homework

 Why Self Sourcing Your Internship Is Ideal

 First, there are four reasons why self-sourcing is ideal for your internship.

 The first one is that your network is completely unique to other people’s.
 So you have access, through your network, to opportunities that no one else has access to.
 Again, self-sourcing means that you’re identifying internships that are not particularly detailed or structured, planned or mentored.
 And because of that, you’re going to be sourcing a project that someone can work on.
 Doing so through your own network means that you’re not overlapping with other people that are demanding a core focused set of opportunities and competing for them.

 Focus On Your Interests